 In the United States, there are over 150 national forests that cover millions acres of public lands.
-Our national forests play a critical role in providing incredible opportunities for outdoor recreation as well as offer critical wildlife habitat.
+Our national forests play a critical role in providing incredible outdoor recreation opportunities as well as offer critical wildlife habitat.
 America’s national forests also play an important role in supporting local economies as well as providing essential ecosystem services to our communities such as clean air and water.

 Right now the majority of the national forests in the U.S. are revising their forest plans.
 Forest plans set the direction and goals for how we use our national forests for decades to come.
 One of the key components of forest planning is community engagement and collaboration as the agency seeks to engage multiple voices and viewpoints in the forest planning process.
 With our help, we can guide the Forest Service in the planning process to be responsible stewards of creation while taking important measures to conserve water resources, protect wildlife and critical habitat, support outdoor recreation and enhance ecological integrity.
 The forest plan aims to balance the preservation of our land, water and wildlife with the enjoyment and traditional uses of our communities.